Skip to main content

 Weddings

-How to Sell Your Wedding Dress: The Ultimate Guide
+How to Sell Your Wedding Dress: Everything You Need to Know

 Of course, you don’t have to sell your wedding dress.
 There’s a whole host of things you can do with it after the big day, including preserving it, framing it, donating it to charity or customising it into a whole new outfit.

-That said, a lot of brides opt to sell their wedding dress, and we’re always getting asked how and where you can do this.
+That said, a lot of nearlyweds opt to sell their wedding dress, and we’re always getting asked how and where you can do this.
 It can be beneficial in many ways, not least because it recoups some of your wedding costs.
-It can also be lovely to see your dress go to a new home.
+It can also be lovely to see your dress go to a new home, knowing it will get another moment in the aisle spotlight!

 Should You Sell Your Wedding Dress?

-Selling your wedding dress is a great idea, particularly if you bought one which was slightly over your budget, as it allows you to make at least some of the money back.
+Selling your wedding dress is a great idea, particularly if you bought one that was slightly over your budget.
+It allows you to make at least some of the money back.

 It is also a great way to give to others – someone in a tough financial situation who can’t fit a brand-new dress into their wedding budget would love to have your second-hand gown.